yoonjustin/WinchesterPCB/README.md

 All of the connectors, power switch, power led, oled display and potentiometers are using through hole designs incase someone wants to put the board inside of a case.
 Wires could be ran to connectors on the side of a case.

 The expansion pins are using a footprint of a flat flex connector(SLW8R-5C7LF).
 A pcb could be mounted on top of the right side, there is another mounting hole near the LM1881 IC.

+### Future Design Considerations
+The BA7230LS and FE1.1s are easy to use but not so easy to order and aquire.
+I have actually gotten some bad BA7230LS's from ebay and it would be nice to use a usb hub with better documentation for robust designs.
+I wish it had separate OVJ and enable lines for each port.
+This design from GGLABs converts rgb signals using OPAMPs and it might replace using the BA7230LS https://gglabs.us/sites/gglabs.us/files/a520hd_sch-A00.pdf.
+As for the usb hub, TI makes a wide variety of hubs but none are using the nice TSSOP package.